DarkGrey456/SLICED-BREAD-DACLOD-/DACLOD/README.md

 call it DACLOD, Data Aligned Chunked LOD

 ## Description
 This is a very fast terrain viewer .
-Current version is experimental.
-The shader attempts to snap the vertices of neighbouring LODS.
-The concept is very simple, the VERTEX position is used to determine if the vertex is at an edge.
-I gave alternating vertices a red color value in Blender, then re-exported.
-These red vertices are not present in next level of detail below, so they can be snapped to the position on the edge between the neighbour edge vertices.
-The actual effect isn't currently working - there may be a problem with the fine level displacement calculation.
+Current version uses Terrain chunk "skirts" or hems that extrude vertically downwards by about 2 units at the boundary of the chunk.
+These are then shaded differently as a special condition in the vertex and fragment shaders to fake the normals and compute the texture coordinates to blend them with the ground.
+The normal vector contribution is also darkened slightly.

 ## Features
 * Load a 4k heightmap
 * Viewport dependant level of detail
 * occluders and AABB's for heightmap displacement meshes
 * Collisions working
-* The images and the meshes are aligned to power of 2 levels, so all the grid chunks fit better into GPU memory
+* The images are aligned to power of 2 levels, so all the grid chunks fit better into GPU memory

 ## Installation
-Not working, just run the demo scene if you want
+ demo scene
 ## Tool Setup
 > #### Example Map
 ### Dependencies